 Count upwards and when there's a number which divides by three, say "fizz" and when a number divides by five, say "buzz".
 If a number divides by three and five, you have to say "fizz buzz".
 Thanks to JayW for the suggestion.

 Think of five or 10 things to find – for example, a horse, pub, or yellow car – and then try to find them.
 First person to cross everything off wins.
 Thanks to mummypops for the travel bingo idea.

 Instead of playing with balls, play with cars.
 Just make sure you get the order right.
 Thanks to maidmarion44 for the car snooker tip.

-See the Free car journey games forum thread for loads of other free and imaginative car games to keep them, and you, entertained while on the road.
+See the Free car journey games MSE Forum thread for loads of other free and imaginative car games to keep the kids, and you, entertained while on the road.

 Also, why not raid the household recycling bin for even more ideas to keep the kids entertained?
 They can re-use all the plastics, paper and cardboard to make animals, robots, planes plus much more.

 I told my 3 children, aged 9, 8 and 6, they could raid our recycling bin (papers/cartons/empty bottles) and make a spaceship - or whatever they wanted.
 I couldn't believe how much fun they had.

 Other ideas for getting crafty indoors include making your own play-dough, papier-mache masks/hats, collages or mosaics, make a kite, or create fancy dress costumes.

 If you've got a GPS device, try geocaching for a cheap way to put a smile on kids' faces.
 It's a great way to educate the whole family about your local area and beyond, and have fun searching for goodies.

 This real world outdoor treasure hunt hides 'geocaches' at specific locations – essentially plastic tubs containing hidden toy stashes.